 Place the unit into operation with a second-stage heating demand.
 After supply and return air temperatures have stabilized, check the temperature rise.
 If necessary, adjust the heating blower speed to maintain the temperature rise within the range shown on the unit nameplate.
-See TABLE 25 on page 56 for allowable heating speeds.
+See TABLE 22 on page 62 for allowable heating speeds.
 Increase the blower speed to decrease the temperature rise.
 Decrease the blower speed to increase the temperature rise.
-Failure to properly adjust the temperature rise may cause erratic limit operation and may result in premature heat exchanger failure.
+Failure to properly adjust the temperature rise may cause erratic limit operation.